co-rc/.github/README.md

 Corc is split into a few logical components.

-### 1. Controller app (Android)
+### 1. Controller app (Android remote controller)

-The main “brain” of the system:
+One of the possible “brains” of a setup:

 * defines and issues **commands** (e.g. “button X pressed”, “send key Y”, “toggle Z”),
 * discovers and manages **devices**,
-* routes commands to the right **transport**.
+* routes commands to the right **transport** via Corc bridges.

-Planned repository (example):

-* `co-rc/android` or `co-rc/corc-android`
+Implementation details:

+* Android app developed using **IntelliJ IDEA + Android plugin**, not necessarily Android Studio.

+---

-### 2. BLE pilot (BLE → GATT)
+### 2. BLE bridge (BLE → GATT remote controller / transport)

-A “pilot” that talks over BLE to physical hardware exposed via GATT.
+A BLE-based remote controller bridge that talks to physical hardware exposed via GATT.

 Responsibilities:

 * handle BLE discovery / connection,
-* expose a GATT-based API,
+* expose a GATT-based API (Generic Attribute Profile),
 * translate Corc commands to GATT operations and back (notifications, indications, reads/writes).

-Planned repository:

-* `co-rc/ble-pilot` or `co-rc/corc-ble-pilot`
+Implementation notes:

+* based on a **microcontroller board (e.g. Raspberry Pi Pico W or ESP32)**,
+* running **MicroPython**,
+* firmware and reference hardware design (schematics / wiring) will live inside Corc repositories.

+---

-### 3. GATT gateway (GATT → GATT fan-out)
+### 3. GATT bridge (GATT → GATT fan-out)

-A gateway that takes commands from a single pilot and fans them out to multiple downstream GATT devices.
+A GATT transport gateway that can be used with different “brains” (e.g. an Android remote controller or an existing IR remote with an IR→GATT front-end).

 Responsibilities:

-* accept a **GATT-based control channel** from the pilot,
+* accept a **control channel** (exposed over GATT),
 * maintain connections to multiple GATT end devices,
 * route and multiplex commands, map logical devices to physical addresses.

-Planned repository:

-* `co-rc/gatt-gateway` or `co-rc/corc-gatt-gateway`
+Implementation notes:

+* software and any reference hardware are part of Corc,
+* meant to be reusable for multiple scenarios (IR remote, Android, etc.).

+---

-### 4. USB HID keyboard (host-side bridge)
+### 4. USB HID keyboard bridge (remote-controlled keyboard device)

-A bridge that makes it possible to drive a USB HID keyboard from the same controller app (no GATT involved).
+A **device**, similar in spirit to the BLE bridge, controlled from an Android remote controller and exposing itself as a USB keyboard to a host (PC, TV, etc.).

 Responsibilities:

-* expose a Corc-compatible command interface for “keyboard events”,
+* receive Corc commands from a remote controller (e.g. Android app),
-* map Corc key/shortcut events to USB HID reports,
+* map those commands to USB HID **scan codes**, such as:

+  * `PowerOff`
+  * `Sleep`
+  * `Volume Up`
+  * `Volume Down`
+  * `Mute`
+* present itself as a standard USB HID keyboard to the host.

+Implementation notes:

-* run on a host that has access to USB devices.
+* based on a **microcontroller board acting as a USB device**,

-Planned repository:

-* `co-rc/hid-keyboard` or `co-rc/corc-hid-keyboard`
+* firmware is part of Corc (no host-side software required),
+* the host (PC / TV) only sees “a keyboard” sending the above scan codes.

+---

 ### 5. Shared protocol / model

 A small, shared model used across all components:

-* **Device** – logical identifier, type, capabilities
+* **Device** – logical identifier, type, capabilities.
-* **Command** – abstract “thing to do”, transport-agnostic
+* **Command** – abstract “thing to do”, transport-agnostic.
-* **Transport** – adapter that knows how to encode/decode commands for a specific channel
+* **Transport / Bridge** – adapter that knows how to encode/decode commands for a specific channel (BLE/GATT, GATT→GATT, USB HID, …).

-Planned repository:

-* `co-rc/protocol` or `co-rc/corc-protocol`
+The same protocol can be used by:

+* Android remote controller,
+* IR-based setups (through appropriate front-ends),
+* other future remote controllers.

 ---